-The following table sets forth certain information with respect to the beneficial ownership of our common shares, on a fully-diluted basis, as of September 30, 2010, and after giving effect to our corporate reorganization, for:
+The following table sets forth certain information with respect to the beneficial ownership of our common shares, on a fully-diluted basis, as of December 31, 2010, and after giving effect to our corporate reorganization, for:

-- each of our named executive officers; - each of our directors; - all our current named executive officers and directors as a group; and - each shareholder known by us to be the beneficial owner of more than 5% of our issued and outstanding common shares.
+- each of our current executive officers; - each of our current directors; - all our current executive officers and directors as a group; and - each shareholder known by us to be the beneficial owner of more than 5% of our issued and outstanding common shares.

 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-Common shares that may be acquired by an individual or group within 60 days of September 30, 2010, pursuant to the exercise of options or warrants, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
-Percentage of ownership is based on common shares issued and outstanding on September 30, 2010, after giving effect to our corporate reorganization, plus common shares that we are selling in this offering.
-The underwriters have an option to purchase up to additional common shares from us to cover over-allotments.
+Common shares that may be acquired by an individual or group within 60 days of December 31, 2010, pursuant to the exercise of options or warrants, are deemed to be outstanding for the purpose of computing the percentage ownership of such individual or group, but are not deemed to be outstanding for the purpose of computing the percentage ownership of any other person shown in the table.
+Percentage of ownership is based on 341,176,471 common shares issued and outstanding on December 31, 2010, after giving effect to our corporate reorganization, plus 33,000,000 common shares that we are selling in this offering.
+The underwriters have an option to purchase up to 4,950,000 additional common shares from us to cover overallotments.